 When should I call my healthcare provider?

 Call your healthcare provider if your heart symptoms get worse.
-You should also call him or her if you have any new symptoms.
+You should also call them if you have any new symptoms.

 Key points about pregnancy and pre-existing heart disease

 - Pre-existing heart disease is a heart problem that you had before you got pregnant.